top of page

 • Therapeutic Benefits of Gardening for Depression

 As Occupational Therapists, we are always trying to identify activities that a client might connect with.
 Gardening is an accessible, adaptable pastime, that many clients have experienced and which an intervention can be built around.
 However, barriers exist with many mental health conditions, such as volition and fatigue, that need to be overcome in order to engage.
+This is often the case with depression.
 Take this short course to explore these themes further.
 Questions and self-reflection will follow content, to help test your knowledge and provide evidence of learning.

 View All